goharbor/harbor/docs/user_guide.md

 **WARNING**: You cannot revert a rule after you run it.
 It is strongly recommended to perform a dry run before you run rules.

-To modify an existing rule, click the three vertical dots next to a rule to disable, edit, or delete that rule.
+To modify an existing rule, use the **Action** drop-down menu next to a rule to disable, edit, or delete that rule.

 ![Modify tag retention rules](img/tag-retention5.png)